Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-The utilization of user intent can also be employed to address disambiguation issues that arise in VR interaction based on eye tracking.
-By predicting user intent, it is possible to identify forthcoming movements of users and objects with which users will interact and the gaze point can be evaluated for the given user intent, which facilitates gaze-based interaction in ambiguous situations.
-To this end, the precise prediction of user intent is crucial and several works utilized eye-tracking-based approaches.
-For example, Keshava et al.~\cite{predicting_task_basedon_eye_movements_VR_etra20} demonstrated the capability of point-of-regard (POR) regions to predict four different alignment tasks with cubes, achieving $F_{1}$-score of $0.51$.
-David-John et al.~\cite{David-John_intent_VR_etra21} employed eye-tracking features to train a logistic regression model and revealed that characteristics of focal attention, gaze velocity, fixation, and saccade dynamics are highly relevant for predicting user intention.
-Hu et al.~\cite{9664291} proposed EHTask, a novel task classification method utilizing eye and head movement features, and showed that eye-tracking features differ based on the tasks in VR.
-In addition, EHTask performed better than state-of-the-art in task classification in 2D viewing.
-Similarly, for intent prediction, Alghofaili et al.~\cite{lost_in_style_chi19} introduced an approach for the prediction of navigation assistance needs based on eye gaze and LSTMs, and the approach of the authors achieved a prediction accuracy of over $80\%$.
+User intent information is also helpful in addressing disambiguation issues that arise in VR interaction based on eye tracking.
+By predicting user intent, it is possible to identify forthcoming movements of users and objects with which users will interact, and several works have utilized eye tracking for this.
+For example, \cite{predicting_task_basedon_eye_movements_VR_etra20} demonstrated the capability of point-of-regard regions to predict four different alignment tasks with cubes, achieving an $F_{1}$-score of $0.51$. \cite{David-John_intent_VR_etra21} employed eye-tracking features to train a logistic regression model and revealed that characteristics of focal attention, gaze velocity, and scanpath dynamics are highly relevant for predicting user intention.
+Furthermore, \cite{9664291} proposed EHTask, a novel task classification method that utilizes eye and head movement features, and demonstrated that eye-tracking features differ based on the tasks in VR.
+Additionally, EHTask outperformed state-of-the-art methods in task classification for 2D viewing.
+Similarly, for intent prediction, \cite{lost_in_style_chi19} introduced an approach that predicts navigation assistance needs based on eye gaze information and long short-term memory networks (LSTMs), achieving a prediction accuracy of over 80\%.

-\paragraph{Gaze-based Hand Redirection} Hand redirection methods are essential for addressing the discrepancies between hand movements in virtual and real environments, as perfect alignment between the two cannot always be achieved.
+\paragraph{Gaze-based Hand Redirection} Hand redirection methods are essential for addressing the discrepancies between hand movements in virtual and real environments, as perfect alignment between the two is not always possible.
 Discrepancies can lead to difficulties during hand interactions, such as the inability to interact with the intended objects.
-Eye-tracking-based methods can be utilized to assist in identifying the user's intent and direct hand to the right location.
+Eye-tracking-based methods can help identify the user's intent and direct the hand to the correct location.